 Her first poetry collection Family Instructions Upon Release was published in November 2019 with The Cuba Press.
-It’s first print-run quickly sold out and the collection has been praised by reviewers in The New Zealand Herald and Radio New Zealand National.
+Its first print-run quickly sold out and the collection was praised by reviewers in The New Zealand Herald and Radio New Zealand National.

 She has a children’s book World Folk Tales, published in 2021 with Gilt Edge Publishing.
 She also edited the short story collection, Lit: stories from home, published by OneTree House in 2021, and is the author of the junior fiction series, Eugene’s Island.

 Elizabeth is an active member of the NZSA and produces the NZSA Oral History Podcast series.